Bayou Bridge Fight Heads to Federal Court

 The overall health of the basin would be threatened by potential leaks and spills—a routine occurrence for old and new pipelines.
 One study revealed an average of 20 major spills occur in Louisiana each year.
 In addition, federal data shows that Energy Transfer Partners and its subsidiary Sunoco Inc. were responsible for 329 “significant” pipeline incidents across the country in the last decade.

 “The destruction of these wetlands, in direct opposition to the Louisiana Coastal Master Plan, would further weaken the state’s storm defenses.
 Impacts to wetland forests are not ‘temporary,’ especially granted the severe hydrological alterations within the Atchafalaya Basin,” said Scott Eustis of Gulf Restoration Network.

-Despite repeated requests for adequate environmental review, the Corps issued permits and authorizations for the pipeline on December 14, 2017 without requiring an Environmental Impact Statement—a violation of the Clean Water Act and National Environmental Protection Act, according to the complaint.
+Despite repeated requests for adequate environmental review, the Corps issued permits and authorizations for the pipeline on December 14, 2017 without requiring an Environmental Impact Statement—a violation of the Clean Water Act and National Environmental Policy Act, according to the complaint.